From Passion to Profession

-Music is more than a passion.
-It’s a profession.
-The Running Start office for Career Services and Music Entrepreneurship coordinates extensive opportunities to help students learn how to apply business skills in real-world settings and market their talents for professional success in music.
+Music is a passion.
+Those who thrive in music understand it is also a profession.
+That is why the Running Start office coordinates extensive opportunities to help students learn how to apply their skills in real-world settings and market their talents for professional success in music.

-Workshops, led by faculty, successful alumni, and guest artists, cover topics such as self-marketing; building a private studio; recording techniques; applying for grants; and financial management for self-employed musicians.
+- Workshops led by faculty, alumni, and guest artists cover self-marketing, building a private studio, recording techniques, applying for grants, financial management and more.

 Putting Ideas into Action